tree-graph/bridge-service/docs/deploy.md

 We may have more operations on consortium chain later, so we need a different directory, even clone this repository to another folder.

 - Checkout branch `0628/consortium`
-- `mkdir` consortium
+- `mkdir consortium`
+- `go mod tidy`
 - `go build -o consortium/main main.go`
 - `cd consortium`
 - `cp ../config.yml .` or create one
 - change RPC/PK in config.yml
 - `./main dev -D`
+- `cd ..` back to repository root
 The other things are the same with conflux core-space.

 ### EVM compatible chain
 Use instruction in the bridge-contracts repository to deploy.
 Those tools refer to hardhat and ethers, in typescript/javascript.

 ## Deploy pegged contract for a test
-We will test the bridge on the same chain at first.
+We will first test the bridge on the same chain, and then between two different chains.
-For golang supported chains,
+For the conflux core-space(make sure you are under the repository root, not the consortium folder):

 `./main dev -t -D --tid 1 --cid 1001`
 - `dev` it's a dev command